Credible

 However, some expenses cannot be deducted when you refinance your rental property.
 One example is mortgage points when the loan amount is larger than the original balance.

-For instance, if you took out a cash-out refinance on an investment property that appreciated in value, any portion of the points that exceeds the original loan balance can’t be deducted as a rental expense.
+For instance, if you took out a cash-out refinance on an investment property that appreciated in value, any portion of the points that exceed the original loan balance can’t be deducted as a rental expense.

 What you can’t deduct on a mortgage refinance